camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/100-modeler/custom-task.html.md

 }
 ```

 The `MyCustomTaskTabSection` delegates creating the tab contents to an instance of [`AbstractTabCompositeFactory`][12].
 It creates the contents of the tab in `#createCompositeForBusinessObject(EObject)`.
 Our implementation adds a text area with the label _Endpoint_ that maps to a [field injection][13] of type text with the name `endpoint`.
-In addition it renders the note `For more information search google` note right below the text.
+Additionally, it renders the note `For more information search google` right below the text.

-We may now start an Eclipse with the extension installed via `Run > Run As > Eclipse Application`.
+We may now start Eclipse with the extension installed via `Run > Run As > Eclipse Application`.
 After we assigned the class `com.mycompany.services.MyService` to a service task and refreshed the properties panel (i.e. deselect and select the task again) we should see our property tabs extension in action.

 ![Property tab extension for custom task][14]

-When editing the input field labeled _Endpoint_ and saving the file, the BPMN 2.0 diagram file should reflect changes.
+When editing the input field labeled _Endpoint_ and saving the file, the BPMN 2.0 diagram file should reflect the changes.

 ### Helpers available in property tabs

 There are two helpers that aid you in the creation of property sections:

 - [`FieldInjectionUtil`][15] offers static helpers that create input elements that map to `<camunda:field />` injection declarations.
-- [`PropertyUtil`][16] offers static helpers for creating various kinds of input elements including help texts.
+- [`PropertyUtil`][16] offers static helpers for creating various kinds of input elements, including help texts.

-To learn more about what else is possible in property panels, browse subclasses of [`AbstractTabCompositeFactory`][17].
+To learn more about what else is possible in property panels, browse the subclasses of [`AbstractTabCompositeFactory`][17].

 ## Palette Integration